bincode-org/bincode/readme.md

 }
 ```

-## Details

-The encoding (and thus decoding) proceeds unsurprisingly -- primitive
-types are encoded according to the underlying `Writer`, tuples and
-structs are encoded by encoding their fields one-by-one, and enums are
-encoded by first writing out the tag representing the variant and
-then the contents.

-However, there are some implementation details to be aware of:

-* `isize`/`usize` are encoded as `i64`/`u64`, for portability.
-* enums variants are encoded as a `u32` instead of a `usize`.
-  `u32` is enough for all practical uses.
-* `str` is encoded as `(u64, &[u8])`, where the `u64` is the number of
-  bytes contained in the encoded string.

 ## Specification

-Bincode's format will eventually be codified into a specification, along with
-its configuration options and default configuration.
-In the meantime, here are
-some frequently asked questions regarding use of the crate:
+Bincode's format is specified in [docs/spec.md](https://github.com/bincode-org/bincode/blob/trunk/docs/spec.md).

+## FAQ

 ### Is Bincode suitable for storage?

-The encoding format is stable across minor revisions, provided the same
+The encoding format is stable, provided the same configuration is used.
-configuration is used.
-This should ensure that later versions can still read
-data produced by a previous versions of the library if no major version change
+This should ensure that later versions can still read data produced by a previous versions of the library if no major version change
 has occured.

+Bincode 1 and 2 are completely compatible if the same configuration is used.

-Bincode is invariant over byte-order in the default configuration
-(`bincode::options::DefaultOptions`), making an exchange between different
+Bincode is invariant over byte-order, making an exchange between different
 architectures possible.
 It is also rather space efficient, as it stores no
 metadata like struct field names in the output format and writes long streams of
 binary data without needing any potentially size-increasing encoding.